rockhyrax0/gamemode-nightlight/README.md

 **Will brightness control work on my monitor?** Open the Brightness and Colour applet and drag the slider for that display.
-If Plasma can move it, so can this script — same code path.
+If Plasma can move it, so can this
+script: same code path.
 If Plasma can't (no DDC/CI support, monitor has it disabled in its OSD, or `POWERDEVIL_NO_DDCUTIL=1` is set), the Night Light half still works fine on its own.